olekscode/BooksToRead/README.md

 # Books to Read

-This is the list of some good (and not-so-good) books that I want to read.
+This is the list of good (and not-so-good) books that I want to read &check;.

 ## Contents